 - 5 Cornerstones to a Successful Cybersecurity Program

 - 10 Steps to Help You Prepare For ISO 27001 Certification

 We’re also hosting a public webinar on Friday, April 1st at 1 p.m.
 EST that will touch on these subjects.
 Together with our partners at Sheltered Harbor, we’ll be discussing cyber resilience, including preparation for cyber threats like ransomware and other current possibilities.
 We’ll also build on what we’ve said here regarding Ransomware Readiness considerations, with more detail on how this assessment can help you prevent and prepare.
 To register for this webinar, click here.

 But if you find that you have specific questions regarding the Ransomware Preparedness Assessment, other cybersecurity measures, or how your organization can leverage compliance into a competitive advantage, please also feel free to contact us directly.
 We’re happy to set up a conversation to discuss how you can best protect yourself—and how we can help you do that.

 About BRYAN HARPER

-Bryan Harper is a Manager with Schellman.
+Bryan Harper is a Director with Schellman.
 Prior to joining Schellman in 2017, Bryan worked as a Senior IT Auditor, specializing in SOC examinations.
 Bryan also worked as a staff accountant in a public accounting firm performing financial audits, consulting, and out-sourced internal audit engagements for clients in the banking, insurance, and healthcare industries.
 Bryan is now focused primarily on SOC examinations for organizations across various industries.
 At Schellman, Bryan is involved with technical training development specific to auditing cloud services and supports Schellman's cybersecurity task force, which is responsible for monitoring developments in and responding to cybersecurity regulations and related cybersecurity compliance frameworks.